 A federal estate tax deduction is available for state estate taxes paid.
 Keep in mind that some states impose estate tax at a lower threshold than the federal government does.

 To avoid unexpected tax liability or other unintended consequences, it's critical to consider state law.
-Consult a tax advisor with expertise regarding your particular state.
+Consult a tax advisor familiar with the law of your particular state.